 You can define any number of custom fields and map them to the appointment's custom properties.
 The data obtained from custom fields can be used to change appointment information displayed in the Scheduler View.
 Custom fields can be exposed to end-users via custom appointment editing forms.

 To provide multi-resource display, you should bind one more record collection to the SchedulerStorage.
-Each record in this collection will represent a resource with its caption, color and ID - which is used to bind appointments and resources.
+Each record in this collection will represent a resource with its caption, color and ID - which is used to bind events and resources.

-If you do not bind a data source to the SchedulerStorage, it will maintain appointments and resources in its internal storage system.
+If you do not bind a data source to the SchedulerStorage, it will maintain events and resources in its internal storage system.
 Thus, you can simply drop the SchedulerControl onto a form and instantly get a fully functioning calendar.

 - The data entered into the scheduler can be saved to a file and restored at a later time.